 Medication Summary

-Medical care of poisoning is primarily symptomatic in nature.
+Medical care of poisoning is primarily symptomatic.
 Gastric decontamination may benefit by reducing the absorbed dose.

 GI decontaminants